wso2/docs-is/en/docs/deploy/user-management-related-tables.md

 ## UM_HYBRID_REMEMBER_ME

-When login to the management console of the Identity Server, user can select the `Remember Me` option.
-Upon successful login, a record will be added to this table. `UM_USER_NAME` column contains the username of the user. `UM_CREATED_TIME` is the date and time of the login.
+When logging in to WSO2 Identity Server Management Console, user can select the `Remember Me` option.
+Upon successful login, a record will be added to this table.
+The `UM_USER_NAME` column contains the username of the user. `UM_CREATED_TIME` is the date and time of the login.
-`UM_COOKIE_VALUE` column contains the wso2.carbon.rememberme cookie
-value which is created upon login.
+`UM_COOKIE_VALUE` contains the `wso2.carbon.rememberme` cookie value which is created upon login.

 -   `UM_ID`
 -   `UM_USER_NAME`